-Becoming a member of Schietvereniging de Wildenberg (*SV de Wildenberg) is possible for everyone who:
+Becoming a member of Schietvereniging de Wildenberg (*SV de Wildenberg) is possible for anyone that:

-THe VOG (no more than 2 months old) together with the application form for membership ('aanvraagformulier lidmaatschap’), which is also available at the bar at the shooting range must be fully completed, with two passport photos, and delivered to one of the board members of the SV Wildenberg.
-This ensures that your application will be processed.
+The VOG (that should be no more than 2 months old) together with the fully completed membership application form (with two passport photos) can be delivered to one of the board members of the SV Wildenberg.
+This will make sure your application will be processed.

 After your application form is submitted, the board will consider your application.
 The board will let you know as soon as possible if you can indeed join SV de Wildenberg.

 If you are an experienced shooter, the board will let you take an aptitude test.
 For this test, you will be asked to shoot a round of clay pigeons or shoot some rounds on the 50 meter range on a, by a board member appointed day, under the supervision of a board member or a certified shooting instructor.
 The supervisor will take notice of all safety measures shown by you.
 After a positive assessement of the test nothing stands in your way to join SV de Wildenberg.

 As a novice shooter, you will get acquainted with SV de Wildenberg as a guest on four seperate occasions.
 In this four-week trial period, you will get to know the three main disciplines you can shoot at de Wildenberg: pistol, rifle and shotgun (clay pigeon).
 At the end of this trial period you will be assessed to see if you can join SV de Wildenberg as a candidate.
 Once you join SV de Wildenberg you will be signed up with the Royal Netherlands Shooters Association (K.N.S.A.) after which you will receive your KNSA license.
 At this point you will need to choose one of the three disciplines for your first 18 months of membership.